SoftwareBrothers/adminjs-dev/README.md

 ### Development

 Your local environment should bootstrap successfully.
-Then to work on example app you need databases. **If you have already running MySQL, PostgreSQL and MongoDB on your host machine then skip this step.** Otherwise we made it easier for you with docker-compose.
+Then to work on an example app you need databases. **If you have already run MySQL, PostgreSQL and MongoDB on your host machine then skip this step**.
+Otherwise, we made it easier for you with docker-compose.
 Enter the `./infrastructure` directory and run docker:

 ```sh
 $ yarn docker:up